Lenyn Sosa Preview, Player Props: White Sox vs. Athletics

 Lenyn Sosa At The Plate

-- Sosa is batting .161 with three doubles, three home runs and a walk.
+- Sosa has three doubles, four home runs and a walk while hitting .175.

-- In 20.7% of his games this season, Sosa has driven in at least one run.
-In three of those games (10.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- In 23.3% of his games this season, Sosa has had at least one RBI.
+He's picked up more than one in 10.0% and driven in three or more of his team's runs in one contest.

-- He has scored in six games this season (20.7%), but has had no multi-run games.
+- He has scored a run in seven of 30 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.